Pregnancy & Reproductive Health

 Lab workers who are pregnant, nursing, or planning to conceive should review the hazardous materials their work involves.

-Thoroughly review safety data sheets (SDS) and other product literature before using potentially hazardous materials.
+Thoroughly review safety data sheets and other product literature before using potentially hazardous materials.

 Contact radiation_protection@harvard.edu about embryo/fetus radiation protection measures, radiation safety, or pregnancy declaration.

-The Committee on Microbiological Safety (COMS) stipulate procedures for work with organisms posing a risk to reproductive health or harm to a developing fetus.
+The Committee on Microbiological Safety stipulates procedures for working with organisms that pose a risk to reproductive health or harm to a developing fetus.
 Contact biosafety@harvard.edu to review micro-organism work.

-If you are listed on an Institutional Animal Care and Use Committee (IACUC) protocol, contact Occupational and Environmental Health Network, Inc. (OEHN) for a medical consultation about protocol-associated concerns.
-We can help those not listed on IACUC protocols with OEHN clinician confidential medical consultations.
+If you're listed on an Institutional Animal Care and Use Committee (IACUC) protocol, contact Occupational and Environmental Health Network, Inc. (OEHN) for a medical consultation about protocol-associated concerns.
+If you aren't listed on an IACUC protocol, EH&S can help you with OEHN clinician confidential medical consultations.

-We can conduct hazard assessments and provide guidance on proper administrative and engineering controls, personal protective equipment (PPE) selection, and other prudent work practices.
-OEHN clinicians may request that EH&S perform additional evaluations.
+EH&S can conduct hazard assessments and provide guidance on proper administrative and engineering controls, personal protective equipment selection, and other prudent work practices.
+OEHN clinicians may ask EH&S to perform additional evaluations.

 Contact mary_corrigan@harvard.edu with questions or occupational medical consultation requests.